-Vinyl chloride was detected in the April 2011 and October 2011 samples collected from 15 West Shore Road at concentrations of 0.12J $\mu$ g/L and 0.20 $\mu$ g/L, respectively.
-The presence of vinyl chloride at 15 West Shore Road is consistent with previous sampling results.
-As of October 2011, vinyl chloride detections from samples collected from 15 West Shore Road location remain at or below its HRL (0.2 $\mu$ g/L).
-The next routine sampling event at 15 West Shore Road is scheduled for April 2012.
+Vinyl chloride was detected in the April 2012 and October 2012 samples collected from 15 West Shore Road at estimated (J) concentrations of $0.07\,\mu g/L$ and $0.14\,\mu g/L$, respectively.
+Vinyl chloride has been detected previously at 15 West Shore Road, beginning in October 2007.
+Prior to October 2007, vinyl chloride had not been detected at 15 West Shore Road since sampling began at this location (1993).
+15 West Shore Road is located adjacent to other locations where vinyl chloride has been detected in Area 3 west of Gilfillan Lake (e.g., 12 West Shore Road [abandoned] and 13 West Shore Road [abandoned]).
+As of October 2012, vinyl chloride detections from samples collected from 15 West Shore Road remain at or below the vinyl chloride HRL ($0.2\,\mu g/L$).
+The next routine sampling event at 15 West Shore Road is scheduled for April 2013.

-Figure 4.17 presents the maximum vinyl chloride concentrations detected in residential wells in 2011.
-As shown, vinyl chloride was not detected above the HRL ( $0.2 \mu g/L$ ) at any of the residential well locations sampled in 2011.
-Figure 4.17 also presents the maximum vinyl chloride concentrations detected in off-Site monitoring well locations in
+Figure 4.17 presents the maximum vinyl chloride concentrations detected in residential well and off-Site monitoring well locations in 2012.
+As shown on Figure 4.17, in 2012, vinyl chloride was detected above its HRL $(0.2 \,\mu\text{g/L})$ at one residential well location (2 Heron Lane and one monitoring well location (MW17B) (see Section 4.3.3).

-2011.
-As shown, vinyl chloride was detected above the HRL (0.2 $\mu$ g/L) at two monitoring well locations, MW17A (0.34 $\mu$ g/L) and MW17B (0.32 $\mu$ g/L), in 2011 (see Section 4.3.3).

-Residential well sampling conducted during the period from October 2004 through October 2011 of over 80 residential wells located in the southeast portion of North Oaks has shown that the number of residential wells west of Gilfillan Lake with detectable concentrations of vinyl chloride is limited to seven locations:
+Residential well sampling conducted during the period from October 2004 through October 2012 of over 80 residential wells located in the southeast portion of North Oaks has shown that the number of residential wells west of Gilfillan Lake with detectable concentrations of vinyl chloride is limited to ten locations:

+- 50 East Oaks Road

-- 2 Heron Lane;
+- 2 Heron Lane (replaced/abandoned)

+- 3 Heron Lane

+- 1 Hummingbird Hill

-- 2 Hummingbird Hill (replaced/abandoned);
+- 2 Hummingbird Hill (replaced/abandoned)

-- 50 East Oaks Road;

-- 10 West Shore Road;
+- 10 West Shore Road

+- 11 West Shore Road

-- 12 West Shore Road (replaced/abandoned);
+- 12 West Shore Road (replaced/abandoned)

-- 13 West Shore Road (replaced/abandoned); and
+- 13 West Shore Road (replaced/abandoned)

-- 15 West Shore Road.
+- 15 West Shore Road